Contents

 Due to our destructive tendencies, we must now seek spiritual surrender.
 We stop trying to control our behavior, how people see us, and what we feel.
 We humbly accept the will of our Higher Power.

-The Third Step Prayer is one of the more important prayers in 12 step programs.
+The Third Step Prayer is one of the more important 12 step prayers.
 It is also often recited at 12 step meetings.
 Brad Yates put together a video guide on how to memorize the 3rd Step Prayer:

 https://youtu.be/s1G0_PrzcnI